ICONIC AUSTRALIAN

 AUSTRALIA'S FIRST PERFUMER® GEORGE STREET SYDNEY (2014 – COVID19)

-From spruiking farm fresh, non-toxic backyard beauty concoctions in recycled Vegemite jars at The Rocks and Paddington Markets, to a multimillion dollar flagship store located on George Street Sydney (above) to right now.
-Retailing in 200+ countries worldwide.
-This is the legend of Christopher Hanlon®.
+From spruiking farm fresh backyard beauty concoctions in recycled Vegemite jars at The Rocks and Paddington Markets, to a multimillion dollar flagship store located on George Street Sydney (above) to right now.
+Retailing and delivering to 200+ countries worldwide.
+This is the legend of CHRISTOPHER HANLON®.
 Australia’s FIRST Perfumer®.

 AUSTRALIA'S FIRST PERFUMER® STRAND ARCADE SYDNEY (2003 – 2016)

-Every small piece was intricately handcrafted and designed by underground cult figure Christopher Hanlon®.
-Christopher’s story and mythical journey was set in the early nineties in Sydney Australia.
-The bohemian lived in the inner city suburbs of Surry Hills and Darlingthurst working in a makeshift studio with a group of fellow rebel artisans.
+Each small piece was intricately handcrafted in Australia by artisans and designed by underground cult figure CHRISTOPHER HANLON®.
+The modern mythical foundations of the Christopher Hanlon® House began in Sydney during the early 1990s.
+The bohemian lived in the inner city suburbs of Surry Hills and Darlingthurst working in a makeshift studio with a group of rebel artisans.
 Hanlon® became an underground cult figure in a movement they dubbed The Maker Movement.
-It was a major D.I.Y youth reaction against an oppressive global corporate production of luxury goods that had taken over the retail landscape.
-His life was culturally enriched by the companionship of what were deemed outsiders to mainstream society from teenaged poets to industrial designers (no one then could have imagined that young BELINDA ALEXANDRA would later become an international Best Selling Author).
-The Christopher Hanlon® brand and its followers represented beacons of modern change.
-Together they shifted the status quo and subconsciously opened doors for thousands of other Maker-Artists to follow.
+It was a major D.I.Y youth reaction against an oppressive global corporate production of imported Australian luxury goods that had taken over the retail landscape.
+His life was culturally enriched by the companionship of what were deemed outsiders to mainstream society from teenaged poets to industrial designers (no one then could have imagined that young Belinda Alexandra would later become an international Best Selling Author or that make-up artist Cherie Laurent would transform into a singing cabaret sensation).
+The CHRISTOPHER HANLON® brand and its followers represented beacons of modern change – a shift in Australian culture.
+Championing artisan-made luxury and opening the doors for other maker-artists to follow.
 They were fresh, green and clean.
-This was The Maker Movement.
-These rare historical photographs (above + below) are important because they illustrate how each flagship store located in Sydney’s premium retail precincts was bursting at the seams with hundreds of the most exquisite, Christopher Hanlon® luxury goods.
+This was the Maker Movement.
+These rare historical photographs (above + below) are important because they illustrate how each flagship store located in Sydney’s premium retail precincts was bursting at the seams with hundreds of the most exquisite, CHRISTOPHER HANLON® luxury goods.
+Today the House of Hanlon® endures for its exclusivity and artistic defiance, rather than mass-market volume, as the brand identity thrives on an underground network of artists, collectors and cultural iconoclasts.
 Artisan made and inimitable.

 FEATURED ABOVE: THE STRAND ARCADE STORE WAS TRULY SPECTACULAR.
 FASHIONED BY CHRISTOPHER HANLON® WITH [HE]ART + SOUL IT ATTRACTED INTERNATIONAL VISITORS FAR AND WIDE.
 BRIMMING WITH ARTWORKS, AROMATIC CONCOCTIONS, LETTERPRESSED BOTTLE LABELS, ILLUSTRATED SIGNS, ELEGANT VISUAL DISPLAYS AND A HAND DRAWN LOGO ON THE WINDOW.
 BUT ABOVE ALL THE STORE WAS FILLED WITH BLOOMING LOVE.

 HISTORICAL.
 MOVEMENT.
 HATCHED OUT BACK.
-THIS IS AUSTRALIA’S FIRST PERFUMER®.
-REVOLUTIONARIES WHO THREW A BEAUTY-BOMB INTO THE BILLION DOLLAR AUSTRALIAN PERFUME BUSINESS AND THEN IT RAINED...
-SUPREME!
+REVOLUTIONARIES WHO THREW A BEAUTY-BOMB INTO THE BILLION DOLLAR PERFUME BUSINESS.

 HANLON’S® FIRST PRODUCTS WERE SOLD IN RECYCLED VEGEMITE JARS.
 THE CONCEPT TRANSFORMED INTO JAM JARS WHICH ARE NOW SYNONYMOUS WITH THE BRAND